caster0x00/Sara/README.md

-# Sara: RouterOS Security Inspector
+# Sara: RouterOS Security Inspector (A new version is on the way)

 It is a autonomous RouterOS configuration analyzer for finding security issues on MikroTik hardware.